 The Yamaha RX100 ‘Yambam’ is a scrambler designed and modified by Pune-based custom motorcycle builder, Nomad Motorcycles.
 The RX100 modified bike features a scrambler-style fuel tank and tail section with wide handlebar and chopped fenders.
 The custom RX100 comes sporting a camouflage paint scheme and matte black treatment to the engine, wheels, suspension and swing arm.

 The Yamaha RX100 ‘Yambam’ scrambler features a vertically stacked headlight, Yamaha FZ-sourced front telescopic forks and twin gas-charged shock absorbers at the back.
 Anchorage is provided by disc brakes at both the ends.
 The bike gets a custom swing arm and wire-spoke wheels and knobby off-road tyres.

 Yamaha RX100 Café Racer by Ironic Engineering

 This particular Yamaha RX100 has been graciously modified by Ironic Engineering into a cafe racer.
 The motorcycle features custom bodywork with a dual-tone red and silver paint scheme.
-The bike is designed with a tear-drop fuel tank, café racer-style single seat, and clip-on handlebars.
+The bike is designed with a tear-drop fuel tank, café racer-style single-seat, and clip-on handlebars.

 The custom RX100 Café Racer features a circular headlight sporting a short visor, engine fairing and side cowls with ‘49’ racing numbers.
-The overall height is increased by using larger wire-spoke wheels and taller rear suspension.
+The overall height is increased by using larger wire-spoke wheels and a taller rear suspension.
 The bike uses telescopic front forks and twin coil-spring shocks at the back.